RomanPilyushin/Mind/toefl Speaking.md

 For instance,

 ####
+Some people are able to make decisions very quickly, based on their first thoughts.
+Other people take a lot of time and think carefully before making a decision Which do you think is better?
+Explain why by using details and examples to support your opinion.

+####
 Some college students choose to prepare for careers where there are more job opportunities Others choose to study subjects that interest them regardless of job opportunities.
 Which do you think is better and why?

 ####